10 Best Things to Do on Salt Spring Island, BC

 Due to its temperate climate, Salt Spring Island is ideal for growing grapes.
 The island has a total of 4 wineries: Garry Oaks, Salt Spring Vineyards, Kutatas Wines and Vivezza Vineyard.
 When we visited, we didn’t get a chance to try them ourselves as they were closed.
 However, I’m eager to get back soon and try their local wines firsthand.

-A hike up Baynes Peak in Mount Maxwell Provincial Park offers the perfect nature escape, with sweeping views, quiet trails, and the refreshing scent of coastal forest all around.
 Overall, the hike takes about 2 hours to complete and has around 260 m of elevation gain.
 Allow for some extra time to enjoy the views at the top.
-You can see the ferry departing from Fulford Harbour, the Gulf Island as well as Vancouver Island.

-Taste some Ciders at Salt Spring Wild Cider
+8. Taste Ciders at Salt Spring Wild Cider

-Drive Around the Northern end of Salt Spring Island
+9. Drive the Northern Loop of Salt Spring Island

 To explore further Salt Spring Island activities, head to the northern side of the island.
 Here, take the loop that stops at Sunset Farms as well as Lavender & Black, a local lavender farm.

 We stopped at Switch Board Cafe in Ganges before continuing our road trip back to Fulford Harbour.
-This cafe has a cozy vibe with a sitting area inside and on the patio.
+This cafe has a cozy atmosphere with a sitting area inside and a patio outside.